aaboffill/django-allmedia/README.rst

           - ``data-youtube-process-url`` : Define the url that will be requested to retrieve the progress information.

           - ``data-youtube-process-parent`` : Specify the HTML container where will be append the youtube processing information.

+          - ``data-have-youtube-video`` : This attribute will be added automatically with value ``false``, you have to set to ``true`` via javascript when you make the submit, and the form contain some file input video with value.
+While this attribute value is false, the functionality to show the upload process does not will be executed.

         + When you upload a video to youtube, youtube begins processing the file, this process could take several minutes.
 During this